CodeYourFuture/syllabus/docs/git/desktop/lesson.md

 You can find this weeks homework [here](./homework)

+## 9) Professional development - Train the trainer   (60 mins)

+Communication

+Explain why communication is important as a developer and why different roles need to understand what developers are working on(5mins)

+Exercise (Deliver a tutorial based on what you have learned so far to three different audiences ) (20 minutes) It's time to train the trainer and practice your communication skills, your task is to pick an audience and deliver a short tutorial on:

+1)Explain why Git is a useful tool and how developers might use Git in their roles?
+2)Explain how to commit, fork a repository, and push changes 3)Explain why files change over time.

+In small groups trainees must pick an audience:

+1) A group of 10 year olds
+2)Your boss
+3) a peer group at a similar level to you.

+You have a maximum of three minutes to present back to the wider group.
+(40 minutes)

+All trainees are to reflect on what they found challenging and share one positive feedback to the group (10 minutes)

 ## Feedback

 It's really helpful if you give us feedback for this lesson.
 This helps us improve it for future trainees!